MaxF8/songseekr/README.md

 - Create a spotify developer account, go to https://developer.spotify.com/dashboard/login and create an app
 - Install react, node JS and all dependencies included in both client/package.json and package.json
 - Replace clientID and clientSecret fields with your own or create environment vaiables for them
-- If you deploy with heroku replace baseURL and redirectURI with "your-app.herokuapp.com"
+- If you deploy with heroku, replace baseURL and redirectURI with "your-app.herokuapp.com"